 I. COLLECTION OF PERSONAL DATA

 “Personal data” is any data or information that personally identifies a person or that, together with any other available data, makes any person identifiable to another.

 The type of personal data you will be asked to provide depends on the type of Service you use.
-Personal data may include, without limitation, your name, address, email address, phone numbers, exam/assessment results, language proficiency, date of birth, education records, free and reduced-cost lunch eligibility status.
+Personal data may include, without limitation, your name, address, email address, phone numbers, exam/assessment results, language proficiency, date of birth, education records, and free and reduced-cost lunch eligibility status.
 In some cases, the IB may collect financial information, such as bank details and credit card information, as well as travel information (including passport or contact information for next of kin).

 With respect to children under the age of 13: We do not knowingly collect, maintain or use personal data from anyone under the age of 13 through the Services.
 If you are under the age of 13, you are not allowed to subscribe to any of the Services or to create an account without the permission of your parent, guardian or teacher.
 Please do not submit any personal data or information about yourself to us.
-If a child whom we know to be under age 13 sends personal data or information to us online through the Services, we will only use that information to respond directly to that child, notify parents, or seek parental consent.
+If a child whom we know to be under age 13 sends personal data or information to us online through the Services, we will only use that information to respond directly to that child, notify his or her parents, or seek parental consent.

 Special Considerations for Personal Data Provided by IB Teachers, Coordinators, School Administrators and Other Third Parties